boomlinde/ymacid/README.md

     DOSBox. "int" mode uses interrupt 0x15, function 0x8300 to setup delayed events at microsecond intervals.
 This works in DOSBox but is less accurate. "int" accuracy may depend on the motherboard chipset.
 -   midi: 0, or the port of the MPU-401 compatible device.
 Only UART mode is needed.
 0 means no MIDI, and setting the port will send start/stop/clock messages on the MIDI output.
+-   mouse: 0 or 1.
+Enables mouse control of the currently selected bass synth parameter, regardless of whether the bass synth page is active.

 Example configuration: